normanyahq/normanyahq.github.io/12306Description/description.md

 Importance
 -------------
 CAPTCHA is critical for online systems to avoid brute force attack.
-Breaking this kind of CAPTCHA could not only provide ideas on how to produce more reliable CAPTCHAS, but also offer some new thoughts on application of computer vision, machine learning, data mining on large dataset
+Breaking this kind of CAPTCHA could not only provide ideas on how to produce more reliable CAPTCHAs, but also offer some new thoughts on application of computer vision, machine learning, data mining on large dataset

 Current Design
 -----------